-The EU project »The Demonstration of Waste Biomass to Synthetic Fuels and Green Hydrogen« (acronym: TO-SYN-FUEL) was launched on 01 May 2017.
-The Horizon 2020 project is led by Fraunhofer UMSICHT Sulzbach-Rosenberg, Department of Energy Technology, together with other partners.
+The EU project »The Demonstration of Waste Biomass to Synthetic Fuels and Green Hydrogen« (acronym: TO-SYN-FUEL) started on 1 May 2017.
+The Horizon 2020 project is being led by Fraunhofer UMSICHT Sulzbach-Rosenberg, Department of Energy Technology, together with other partners.

 The project has a total volume of over 14 million euros and a duration of 48 months.
-The project aims to show how liquid synthetic fuels and hydrogen can be produced decentrally from residual biomass (in this case sewage sludge) for the first time.
+The project aims to show how liquid synthetic fuels and hydrogen can be produced decentrally for the first time from residual biomass (in this case sewage sludge).

 Background and motivation

-Millions of tonnes of organic waste (biogenic residual and waste materials) from various sectors are today landfilled or incinerated worldwide.
+Millions of tonnes of organic waste (biogenic residues and waste materials) from various sectors end up in landfills or are incinerated worldwide today.
 This leads to significant amounts of greenhouse gas emissions and corresponding air, soil and water pollution.

-In the TO-SYN-FUEL project, such waste materials from biomass (e.g. organic waste such as biowaste, anaerobic digestate and dried sewage sludge) are to be disposed of and used with the help of a combination of different technologies.
-In a newly developed large-scale plant they will be converted into sustainable biofuels, green hydrogen and biochar.
+In the TO-SYN-FUEL project, such biomass waste materials (e.g. organic waste such as biowaste, anaerobic digestate and dried sewage sludge) will be disposed of and recycled using a combination of different technologies.
+In a newly developed large-scale plant, they are converted into sustainable biofuels, green hydrogen and biochar.

-First-generation biofuels ("biodiesel") are ecologically and socially unsustainable because the cultivation of energy crops competes with food production
+- First generation biofuels ("biodiesel") are environmentally and socially unsustainable because the cultivation of energy crops competes with food production

-Biochemical processes such as fermentation are too slow and are poorly suited for residual and waste materials because they have a mixed composition and low cellulose content
+- Biochemical processes such as fermentation are too slow and poorly suited to residues and wastes because they have a mixed composition and low cellulose content

-Thermochemical processes such as gasification and pyrolysis are more flexible in terms of the feedstock, but can so far only be carried out cost-effectively in large central plants
+- Thermochemical processes such as gasification and pyrolysis are more flexible with regard to the feedstocks, but so far can only be carried out cost-effectively in large central plants.

 Objectives in the project

-Demonstration of the technical feasibility and cost competitiveness of the bioenergy value chains TCR-> PSA-> HDO
+- Demonstration of the technical feasibility and cost competitiveness of a bioenergy value chain with a thermochemical core process (TCR process).

-Production of green hydrogen and green diesel and gasoline equivalents from sewage sludge
+- Demonstration-scale production of green hydrogen and green diesel and petrol equivalents from sewage sludge.

-Validation of the logistical advantages of integrated small-scale hydrogen separation and purification (PSA) and HDO modules with the TCR unit compared to the central petrochemical infrastructure.
+- Validation of the feasibility of integrated small-scale hydrogen separation (by pressure swing adsorption) and on-site processing of TCR products compared to centralised petrochemical infrastructure

-Showcase for future sustainable investment and economic growth across Europe
+- Showcase for future sustainable investment and economic growth

-Development of a business case, LCA and dissemination of the results
+- Development of a business case, LCA and transfer of results